aantron/ocaml.org/data/planet/psellos/ocaml-on-ios-7-simulator-progress-report.md

 $ DYLD_ROOT_PATH=$PLAT$SDK howitends
 You already know how this will end.</code></pre>

-<p>If you&rsquo;re interested, there are more details in <a href="http://psellos.com/2012/04/2012.04.iossim-vs-osx.html">iOS Simulator Vs. OS X</a>.</p>
+<p>If you’re interested, there are more details in <a href="http://psellos.com/2012/04/2012.04.iossim-vs-osx.html">iOS Simulator Vs. OS X</a>.</p>

 <p>Once the compiler was working I built the <a href="http://psellos.com/ocaml/example-app-gamut.html">Gamut</a> app, which does just enough to test whether OCaml is working in the Simulator.
-As far as I can tell, it&rsquo;s working perfectly.</p>
+As far as I can tell, it’s working perfectly.</p>

 <p>I want to try a few more things before releasing this version to the savants and lovers of wisdom.
-If I don&rsquo;t find any serious problems, a new release will be coming soon.
+If I don’t find any serious problems, a new release will be coming soon.
 In the meantime, the elder savants have released a new version of OCaml, 4.02.0, for which we can only thank them.
 Support for this new release will come in due time.</p>

 <p>If you have any comments or encouragement, leave them below or email me at <a href="mailto:jeffsco@psellos.com">jeffsco@psellos.com</a>.</p>